 As reported on February March 1982 in the Washington Post, a former premie Maggie Shivers was successfully deprogrammed and when 28 and a student at Yale university gave testimony before the Judiciary Committee of the House of Delegates in Maryland considering a bill, introduced by Del.
 Ida G. Ruben (Democrat-Montgomery) which would allow a court to appoint a guardian for 45 days when families could produce evidence that a family member was under some kind of "mind control".
 She had joined the Divine Light Mission when she was 19 and rose through the ranks to become an administrator at the Divine Light Mission International Headquarters in Denver.
 During her deprogramming she was told "You know Maharaji has a half dozen expensive cars around the country", and she said, "Hell with you, I'm his accountant and he's got 32 of them, if you really want to know!"
 Nevertheless her deprogramming was successful and she gave evidence about Rawat's gold plated fittings in his Boeing 707 and his teaching that "premies would shatter into a million pieces if they left".

-Work on the Boeing 707 was completed in 1980 but inadequate research had been done and its emissions exceeded legal limits so the plane was soon sold to Maharishi Mahesh Yogi who had it flown to Malaysia where it rapidly fell into disuse because of it's environmental problems.
-The plane was used for a US tour and a trip to Australia and New Zealand and a holiday in Tahiti.
+Work on the Boeing 707 was completed in 1980 but inadequate research had been done and its emissions exceeded legal limits so the plane was soon sold to the more famous and much, much richer Maharishi Mahesh Yogi (he had begun his career working as the accounts clerk for a major Indian religious leader, Swami Brahmananda Saraswati, the Shankaracharya (spiritual leader) of Jyotir math one of the 4 major monasteries in the country) who had it flown to Malaysia where it rapidly fell into disuse because of it's environmental problems and general bungling and devotee infighting according to some gossip I once read on the internet.
+The Maharishi quickly replaced it with a Boeing 727.
+Maharaji was a financial minnow compared to the Maharishi.
+The 707 was used by Rawat for a US tour and a trip to Australia and New Zealand and a holiday in Tahiti.

-The DECA business sought development as a corporate jet customization operation but proved unviable and was soon sold, being renamed Aircraft Modular Products(AMP).
-Some of Prem Rawat's followers gained employment with AMP but the company had no other links with Rawat or his organizations.
-AMP prospered and was sold in 1998 by it's then owner Roger Koch for over US$ 100 million.
+The DECA business sought development as a corporate jet customization operation but proved unviable when run by premies for the benefit of Prem Rawat and was soon sold, being renamed Aircraft Modular Products(AMP).
+Some of Prem Rawat's followers, including Roger Koch who was it's main asset, gained employment with AMP but the company had no other links with Rawat or his organizations.
+AMP prospered and was sold in 1998 by it's then owner, Roger Koch, for over US$100 million.
+Roger Koch prospered and around 2010 made a donation of US$5 million to Rawat as part of his charitable activities.
+Within 2 years he had become disillusioned with Rawat and his "Knowledge" despite becoming part of the Major Donors' group, a "golf buddy" of that old coconut Charanand and meeting Rawat's children.
+He told his story on Ex Premie Forum and his intellectual and emotional journey has been collected here.

-It is unclear what happened to the receipts from the sale of the Boeing 707 and the DECA business.
-There appears to have been a chronic incapacity within Divine Light Mission to protect either its interests as a charity or the interests of those who voluntarily assisted it.
+It is unclear what happened to the receipts from the sale of the Boeing 707 and the DECA business though as Divine Light Mission's mission was to enrich Prem Rawat in any way possible then we can guess where they ended up.
 Numerous business operations started by Prem Rawat's followers seem to have become absorbed into a quasi corporate structure ostensibly to the benefit of Divine Light Mission, only to be 'demerged' to the sole benefit of subsequent owners.

 This was written by Cynthia Gracie, who worked as Prem Rawat's secretary at DECA, and whose duties included cleaning his personal toilet: